How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-Your legal pages can be installed and set up on your site in one minute or less and the plugin licensing is flexible, allowing you to install and use this plugin on all of your sites (even sites that you decide to sell).
+You can have legal pages installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your websites (even sites that you decide to sell).

 Important

-If hiring lawyers to create your legal pages is out of your budget, then consider implementing some basic type of legal protection on your site until you can afford to hire the services of a legal firm.
+If hiring a lawyer to create your legal pages is out of your budget, then consider implementing at least some basic form of legal protection on your website until you can afford legal services.

-Download the FREE Legal Pages Generator software below, or consider using one of the better solutions we discuss in this article, such as using attorney-drafted legal templates, or a WordPress plugin as described in the section below.
+Download the FREE Legal Pages Generator software below, or choose one of the better solutions we discuss in this article, such as using legal page templates, or plugins - see section below.

 Legal Pages Generator Software